JustinLamMSFT/microsoft/microsoft-365/enterprise/microsoft-365-apps-for-enterprise-product.md

 - ### What is Microsoft 365 Apps for enterprise?

-    Microsoft 365 Apps for enterprise is the always-up-to-date suite of desktop apps you already know (including Word, PowerPoint, Excel, Outlook, and Teams) available as a subscription.
-Microsoft 365 Apps for enterprise includes exclusive intelligent capabilities like [Ideas in Excel](https://go.microsoft.com/fwlink/p/?linkid=2109915) and [Researcher in Word](https://go.microsoft.com/fwlink/p/?linkid=2109916), [real-time collaboration](https://go.microsoft.com/fwlink/p/?linkid=2109917), Teams as the hub for teamwork, and advanced security features.
+    Microsoft 365 Apps for enterprise is the always-up-to-date suite of desktop apps you already know (including Word, PowerPoint, Excel, and Outlook), available as a subscription.
+Microsoft 365 Apps for enterprise includes exclusive intelligent capabilities such as [Analyze Data in Excel](https://go.microsoft.com/fwlink/p/?linkid=2109915) and [Researcher in Word](https://go.microsoft.com/fwlink/p/?linkid=2109916), [real-time collaboration](https://go.microsoft.com/fwlink/p/?linkid=2109917), and advanced security features.
 As a user-based license, you can deploy Microsoft 365 on up to five PCs or Macs, five tablets, and five mobile devices.
 And with 1 TB of OneDrive cloud storage, you can access and collaborate on your files from anywhere.

 - ### What is the difference between Microsoft 365 Apps for enterprise and Office Professional Plus 2021?

-    [Microsoft 365 Apps for enterprise](https://www.microsoft.com/en-us/microsoft-365/enterprise/microsoft-365-apps-for-enterprise), delivers the most productive and most secure Microsoft 365 experience—with the lowest total cost of ownership for deployment and management.
+    Microsoft 365 Apps for enterprise delivers the most productive and most secure Microsoft 365 experience—with the lowest total cost of ownership for deployment and management for enterprise businesses.
 However, for customers who can’t move all their devices to the cloud just yet due to inability to take regular updates, or have fully disconnected and secure environments, Office LTSC will be available.
-Office LTSC will be a one-time release version of Microsoft 365 apps, as with previous perpetual releases.
+Office LTSC will be a one-time release version of Microsoft 365 apps, as with previous perpetual releases.  ​

-    The Microsoft 365 plans combine the familiar Microsoft 365 desktop suite of premium apps with cloud-based versions of Microsoft's next-generation communications and collaboration services—including Microsoft Exchange Online, Microsoft SharePoint Online, Microsoft 365 mobile, Microsoft 365 for the web, and Microsoft Teams—to help users be productive from virtually anywhere.
-[Learn more about service plans](https://go.microsoft.com/fwlink/p/?linkid=2171706).
+    The Microsoft 365 plans combine the familiar Microsoft 365 desktop suite of premium business apps with cloud-based versions of Microsoft's next-generation communications and collaboration services—including Exchange Online, SharePoint in Microsoft 365, Microsoft 365 for mobile, and Microsoft 365 for the web—to help users be productive from virtually anywhere.
+[Learn more about service plans](https://go.microsoft.com/fwlink/?linkid=2284144).

 - ### What is the difference between Microsoft 365 Apps for enterprise and Microsoft 365 Apps for business?